airbnb/swift/README.md

   <details>

   #### Why?
   `#filePath` should only be used in non-production code where the full path of the source file provides useful information to developers.
-Because `#fileID` doesn’t embed the full path to the source file, so it won't expose your file system and reduces the size of the compiled binary.
+Because `#fileID` doesn’t embed the full path to the source file, it won't expose your file system and reduces the size of the compiled binary.

   [#filePath documentation](https://developer.apple.com/documentation/swift/filepath#overview)